 Doctor of Architecture and Master of Architecture degree programs may require a preprofessional undergraduate degree in architecture for admission.
 However, the preprofessional degree is not, by itself, recognized as an accredited degree.

-The Pennsylvania State University, Department of Architecture, offers the following two NAAB-accredited degree programs:
+The Penn State Department of Architecture offers the following two NAAB-accredited degree programs:

 B.Arch.
 (162 undergraduate credits)